Frequently asked questions

 How do I submit an abstract or session proposal?

 The submission deadline was April 4, and we are no longer accepting proposals.
 We welcomed three types of proposals: for individual papers, for thematic sessions covering 3–5 papers, and for special sessions such as policy roundtables, panel debates or speed-talks.
 Notifications of acceptance have been sent.

 When will a conference programme be available?

-A draft detailed programme will be posted on this website in early summer.
+A draft detailed programme will be posted on this website in mid-to-late August.
 An overview of the conference themes is available here.

 Will accommodation be provided?